joshualay/Notethread/Notethread v1.5 Journal.md

 The goal of this release is to attempt to get tags into play.

+## 08/05/2012

+Just mucking around with the tag button

+### Work log

+Creating a gradient PNG to use as the background image for the tag buttons.

+	    [tagButton setBackgroundImage:[UIImage imageNamed:@"button_normal_gradient.png"] forState:UIControlStateNormal];

+Now the result of this is that the buttons are stuck up right next to each other.
+I'll need to create a buffer.

+Had to modify JLButtonScroller to put an off set between the buttons.

+After much mucking around.
+I'm going to get rid of the images.

+Going for the ever classic "gray" look:

+    self->_tagButtonScrollView.backgroundColor = [UIColor colorWithWhite:0.7f alpha:0.5f];

+In order to change the background colour when selected from awesome bright blue:

+	[tagButton setTintColor:[UIColor lightTextColor]];
+	[tagButton setTitleColor:[UIColor darkGrayColor] forState:UIControlStateHighlighted];

+When selecting a tag via the button I've added a space after and reset the tag buttons.
+Reason being is that if you tap the button you want that tag and are ready to carry on typing.
+No need to leave the tag buttons up there.

+**Just noticed that I need to adjust the text view when the tag scroll view is displayed.
+Bugger.**

 ## 05/05/2012

 Making the tag buttons work.